Shamininski/face-detection/README.md

 # face-detection
-A Real Time Face Detection Implementation using JavaScript
+An AI Real-Time Face Detection Implementation using JavaScript